Skip to main contentIBM Quantum Documentation

 Parallel workflows

-For classical tasks that can be parallelized, use the @distribute_task decorater to define compute requirements needed to perform a task.
-Start by recalling the transpile_parallel.py example from the Write your first Qiskit Serverless program topic:
+For classical tasks that can be parallelized, use the @distribute_task decorator to define compute requirements needed to perform a task.
+Start by recalling the transpile_remote.py example from the Write your first Qiskit Serverless program topic with the following code.

 from qiskit_serverless import distribute_task